 Both Facebook Ads and Google Ads have their own merits and should be viewed with a more holistic approach towards lead conversion.
 No realistic marketing campaign can achieve maximum efficiency with only one approach, since both platforms offer their own means of unlocking new audiences.
-Yet many advertisers continue to view Google AdWords and Facebook Ads as rivals that are in direct competition with one another.
+Yet many advertisers continue to view Google AdWords vs. Facebook Ads, rivals that are in direct competition with one another.

 This idea has created a lot of confusion among individuals who are new to online advertising.
 Many businesses can be seen taking advantage of both platforms to achieve maximum visibility with the audience, increase leads and sales, find new customers and create viral marketing campaigns that are customized with the capability of each platform.
 When the two advertisement platforms are used together, their cumulative effect increases the rate of return on advertising expenditure.